Pidgin (software)

 Pidgin (formerly named Gaim) is a free and open-source multi-platform instant messaging client, based on a library named libpurple that has support for many instant messaging protocols, allowing the user to simultaneously log in to various services from a single application, with a single interface for both popular and obsolete protocols (from AIM to Discord), thus avoiding the hassle of having to deal with new software for each device and protocol.

-As of 2007, the number of Pidgin users was estimated to be over three million.
+In As of 2007, the number of Pidgin users was estimated to be over three million.

-Pidgin is widely used for its Off-the-Record Messaging (OTR) plugin, which offers end-to-end encryption.
-For this reason it is included in the privacy and anonymity focused operating system Tails.
+Pidgin is for its Off-the-Record Messaging (OTR) plugin, which offers end-to-end encryption.